vipulnaik/diet-exercise-health/best-practices/best-practices-around-abdominal-discomfort.md

 ### Supplement experimentation

-* Take Vitamin B Complex supplements daily for 2-3 days and observe the effect on symptoms.

-* Look into other supplements.
+* Make sure to not take any B complex supplement until the situation is resolved.

 * Potentially look into stopping or skipping existing supplements.